Roam-Research/surreal/README.md

 ## Todo

 - [ ] add impls for more data-types
-- [ ] allow users to extend `hydrate-obj` with additional data-matchers/transformers
+- [ ] add extension points for additional data-matchers/transformers to `hydrate-obj`
 - [ ] setup proper cljs tests

 ## License